CodestackJS/hangmanHomeWork/README.md

  // You can add multiple dates with description.

-// Person who Peer Reviewed your assignment
+// Person who Peer Reviewed your assignment : Tony Fernandez ; Alejandro De La Cruz-Rubio